joshuakery/my-portfolio-site/src/posts/packingandcracking.md

 These personal maps help challenge the authority of the maps we see all around us.

+##A Custom Drawing Tool

-##For the October performance, I developed a custom drawing tool with glitch.me to reduce the learning curve for drawing online:
+For the October performance, I developed a drawing tool with glitch.me to reduce the learning curve for drawing online:

 <img src="../post_images/packingandcracking/custom_drawing.png" />